yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 📒https://docs.aws.amazon.com/storagegateway/latest/userguide/HardwareAppliance.html
 📒https://docs.aws.amazon.com/storagegateway/latest/userguide/StorageGatewayConcepts.html

+Can run as VM on-prem or EC2 instance or physical appliance
+You can manage backup and retention policies for cached and stored volume modes of Volume Gateway through AWS Backup

+Supports PrivateLink for all gateway types (File/Volume/Tape)

 **File Gateway**: stores data on S3
 - NFS or SMB
 - 1:1 mapping between files and S3 objects
-- Objects written through File Gateway can be **directly** accessed in S3 **Volume Gateway**
+- Objects written through File Gateway can be **directly** accessed in S3
+- most recent data is cached on the gateway
+- up to 10 file shares per gateway
+- max size of the individual file is 5TB
+- max size of the local cache is 64TB

+**Volume Gateway**:
 - block storage for on-prem applications using iSCSI
 - can take PiT copies of volumes which are stored in AWS as EBS snapshots
+- you can restore EBS snapshots to a **Volume Gateway** volume or an **EBS** volume
+- you can create a snapshot schedule for each of your volumes (every 1,2,4,8,12 or 24 hours)
 - can also take copies of volumes and manage their retention using [AWS Backup](./architect-pro-notes.md#aws-backup)
+- max 32 volumes
+- compress data before transfer to AWS and while stored in AWS
+- you billed for only the amount of data stored on the volume, not the size of the volume your create
+- you cannot directly access the volumes using S3 API
+- all data transferred is encrypted using SSL
+- by default all data stored in S3 encrypted SSE-S3 (supporting also SSE-KMS)

-  - _Cached Volumes_:
+  - _Cached Volumes_ mode:
     - mounted iSCSI devices, data stored on S3, cached on-prem
     - from 1GB to 32TB
     - max 32 volumes for total max volume **1PB**

-  - _Stored Volumes_:
+  - _Stored Volumes_ mode:
     - store all data locally
-    - takes snapshot periodically as incremental backup and store on S3
+    - takes snapshot asynchronously as incremental backup and store on S3
     - from 1GB to 16TB
     - max 32 volumes for total max **512TB**

-**Tape Gateway**
+**Tape Gateway**:
-- Virtual tape library writes to Glacier
+- Virtual tapes are stored in S3 and can be archived to Glacier or Glacier Deep Archive
+- Supports S3 standard, Glacier and Glacier Deep Archive
 - Can run as VM on-prem or EC2 instance

 # Networking